 - Segment your email list to make sure the content you send them is relevant to their needs.
 If they haven’t been active, i.e. not opening your emails or clicking on links, then put in place a re-engagement campaign to either bring them back into the fold or remove them from your lists completely.
 You should reach out more often to the active subscribers, keeping them interested and engaged.

-You must keep records of each and every email marketing campaign you run.
+You must keep records of each and every email marketing campaign you run to determine what is a good email open rate for your emails.
 Chart the data and make a note of what works and what doesn’t work.
 Only by paying constant attention to your performance can you hope to improve it and, hopefully, hit those goals you set yourself at the start of the business year.

 Goals?
 Yes, I hope that at the start of each business year you sit down with your clients, or your employer, and work out where your marketing efforts are meant to lead.
 How will you be able to judge your performance if you don’t?